ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 <br/>

-### *Step 3:* Pi-Hole
+## *Step 3:* Pi-Hole
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hackers are crafty and its hard to tell where attacks might come from.
 Instead of losing to infinite attacks and their infinite solutions lets always focus on the biggest threats.
 Pi-Hole is open-source software, meaning that anyone could analyze its code and potentially discover vulnerabilities to exploit, such as gaining shell access on the computer running the software.
 Using [rootless containers](https://www.redhat.com/en/blog/rootless-containers-podman) would be beneficial here because a shell exploit would not grant the attacker full root access to the host, only access to the container which has its own very limited user which wouldn't let them do much except change the containers contents.
 In this case, gaining access to pihole or unbound containers specifically could be dangerous because the content being change would be the DNS configuration files possibly mixing up DNS requests to send us to a malicious computer's IP.
 In a later section we will cover how to mitigate these risks by limiting who can access Pi-hole to prevent them from trying this.

 #### Computer Security
 Another way to mitigate the risk of a pihole hack is to simply take a look at [this list of people](https://github.com/pi-hole/pi-hole/graphs/contributors).
 If you can't trust the 221+ people who wrote pihole you can spend 10 minutes checking [their code](https://github.com/pi-hole/pi-hole) for [crazy hax](https://www.youtube.com/watch?v=zEd4Vw2bmBE).
 If you're really paranoid show your worth and just rewrite the whole thing using vim in assembly yourself.
 The same people that could find an exploit in pihole could very well also just submit it as a patch and become a contributor:100: #opensourcegang.
 Security again, is fundamentally about understanding your adversary: if you don't know your enemy, you won't know what to defend against.
 If your enemy is Nintendo then do not post any of your teams personal information online because they will find you anywhere in the world.
 If your enemy is Open AI... [run](https://www.pbs.org/newshour/nation/openai-whistleblower-who-raised-legal-concerns-about-chatgpts-datasets-has-died).
 Real security however is not about attaccs and haxors its about **trust**.
 The prevailing modern network security isn't about preventing the enemy attack.
 It's about not even letting them get the chance by [trusting no one](https://en.wikipedia.org/wiki/Zero_trust_architecture).
 This is great you can build a whole OS on your own, but after making software everyone arrives at the same next step; how do I share this?
 <br/>

-#### Building the Containers
+### Building the Containers
 I started by combining the compose scripts for [pihole compose](https://hub.docker.com/r/pihole/pihole) and unbound [unbound](https://hub.docker.com/r/klutchell/unbound).
 Compose scripts are used to describe to podman how you want your containers brought up.
-Theres a couple of important pieces so lets take a look at the file:
+Theres a couple of important pieces so lets take a look at our `docker-compose.yml` file:

 ```yml
 # Podman Compose configuration for rootless setup